BothersMcBitey/tech504_python/Learn_Markdown/TMAY.md

 Practice your TMAY with friends, family, colleagues, etc. Get a range of feedback, weigh it yourself, and refine as you go.
 From now on, you might get asked TMAY by anyone at any time!

-- DO NOT write a script and try to memorise it
+- DO NOT write a script and try to memorize it
 - You want it to flow naturally in conversation – writing is more likely to sound forced or constructed
 - You might want to change the points or order when you deliver
 - You might spontaneously add or remove parts – how does that affect its effectiveness?